wheat0r/lightpanda_docker_image/README.md

 As the official release currently only offers nightly builds and no stable release version is available, this repository will only generate nightly tags.

-You can visit this Lightpanda docker image at [HERE](https://hub.docker.com/r/wheat0r/lightpanda)
+You can pull this Lightpanda docker image at [HERE](https://hub.docker.com/r/wheat0r/lightpanda)

 If images were not working normally, please open an issue.